 In particular, we provide information on the following areas of taxation for the individual:

 - Savings: since April 2016, the system of tax applied to savings and dividend income means that most people will have no tax to pay on this income.
 In addition, bank and building society interest is no longer taxed before you get it.
 Some other types of savings income might still have tax taken off before you get it.

 - Property income: this guidance is for you if you receive income from land and buildings – for example, income from letting out a room in your house.

 - Giving to charity: certain payments you make are allowable as relief against income tax.
-Donations to charity are one such payment and we finish this section by looking in more detail at the rules for charitable tax relief.
+Donations to charity are one such payment.